testit-tms/adapters-python/testit-adapter-behave/README.md

 - `Title` - autotest name specified in the autotest card.
 If not specified, the name from the displayName method is used
 - `Description` - autotest description specified in the autotest card
 - `Labels` - tags listed in the autotest card
-- `Links` - links listed in the autotest card
+- `Tags` - links listed in the autotest card
 - `NameSpace` - directory in the TMS system (default - file's name of test)
 - `ClassName` - subdirectory in the TMS system (default - class's name of test)